-Currently our department is composed of four research groups and one core unit: The Amyloid Biology group studies the molecular mechanisms of amyloid formation using in vitro and biochemical methods.
+Currently our department is composed of five research groups and one core unit: The Amyloid Biology group studies the molecular mechanisms of amyloid formation using in vitro and biochemical methods.
 The Experimental Neuropathology group uses transgenic mouse models to analyze the pathomechanisms of Alzheimer´s disease and cerebral amyloidoses.
 The Molecular Imaging group studies how Alzheimer´s disease lesions and neurodegeneration develop over time in the transgenic mouse models using in vivo multiphoton microscopy.
 The Fluid Disease Biomarkers group uses immunoassays to identify early biomarkers in the cerebrospinal fluid and blood of mouse models and human subjects with Alzheimer´s disease and related disorders.
 The Experimental Neuroimmunology group works on aspects of innate immunity in the aging brain and in neurodegenerative diseases.
 Finally, the core unit supports the department with mouse genotyping, ELISA measurements, and other technical and administrative activities.
 A mini-department for our little ones, i.e. a playroom, has recently been added.

 We are primarily a department of basic research with a focus on preclinical investigations of disease mechanisms.
 To foster the translation of our research to clinical applications, we partnered with the University Clinic of Psychiatry and Psychotherapy to establish the Section for Dementia Research with its Memory Clinic.
 Moreover, we are coordinating the international Dominantly Inherited Alzheimer Network (DIAN) study in Germany, which aims to understand the rare genetic forms of Alzheimer’s disease by longitudinal analysis of gene mutation carriers and non-mutation carrier siblings.
 Understanding this type of Alzheimer's disease is expected to provide important clues to the development of the more common sporadic form of Alzheimer´s disease.